 Opportunities abound for involvement in both short-term and long-term community service.
 "MSU COOL Action" is a student group that organizes programs throughout the year.
-"Into the Streets" (October) involves hundreds of students in one-day projects throughout the Lansing area.
-"Toys-for-Tots" (December) assists in gathering toys for Lansing area children.
+"Into the Streets" involves hundreds of students in one-day projects throughout the Lansing area.
 "Alternative Breaks" (March) combines travel and service for volunteers who spend their spring break on a service project in another state or country.
 Community projects need both workers and organizers.
 Handouts on short-term community projects are available for RAs and representatives of student organizations.
-For fall, holiday, spring and spring break projects, visit the Service-Learning Center, 27 Student Services, 353-4400, or http://www.csp.msu.edu/slc/index.htm
+Visit the Service-Learning Center, 27 Student Services, 353-4400, or e-mail: projects@msu.edu